 Shipping to Canada:

 Important: Every car has to be steamcleaned before you deliver it to the port!
 That is to avoid bringing in seeds or bugs from Europe to your country.
-Canadion customs could do a kind of agriculture inspection on used cars.
+Canadion authorities could do a kind of soil inspection on used cars.

 Your car must be completely unlodaed.
 Trunk and inside must be empty.
 Just the spare wheel and the jack.
 No other goods, no parts, no personal things are allowed to go with the car!